Wei-1/Wei-1.github.io/README.md

 <br/>
 I then joined a large healthcare IT company in the U.S. for a year and built a healthcare data-lake.

-Currently, I am a Sr. Data Scientist in Amazon Web Services, building AI/ML applications for our customers.
+Currently, I am a Staff Software Engineer - Machine Learning in Meta, improving user journey in commerce platform with AI/ML.

 Please feel free to contact me!